MLA Style Guide

 The in-text citation is a brief reference within your text that indicates the source you consulted.
 It should properly attribute any ideas, paraphrases, or direct quotations to your source and should direct readers to an entry a Works Cited section at the end of the paper where a complete reference is provided.

 Include an in-text citation whenever you summarize the ideas of another author.
-An in-text citation consists of the author’s name and page number in parentheses:
+An in-text citation consists of the author’s name and page number in parentheses.

 Example: Imperialism is “the practice, the theory, and the attitudes of a dominating metropolitan center ruling a distant territory” (Said 9).